 Although template designs initially came from Photoshop or Sketch, many were built in code once most components were modularised.

-We eventually ended up transferring numerous transactional emails and newsletters to our infrastructure (and templates) as well, which allowed us to guarantee a consistent and user friendly user experience for email.
-This included limiting the amount of emails sent to each user.
+We eventually ended up transferring numerous transactional emails and newsletters to our infrastructure (and templates) as well, which allowed us to guarantee a consistent and user-friendly user experience for email.
+This included limiting the number of emails sent to each user.

 Even though at the end of my time at SoundCloud most of the company’s emails were responsive, the newsletter was not.
 At the time the community team was using an old tool to compose the monthly email newsletter, but the designs that this tool generated were outdated and – again – not responsive.
 It was also quite hard to update the components and designs that this tool used, so I decided to make my own.

 This made sense because I already learned a lot about coding and designing for emails, and already had isolated different components for our emails.

 The tool was developed inside SoundCloud’s “hacker time” (20% time), and it was fun making something that would serve both our community team and the users.
 It was a bit hacky, but worked.
 I didn’t manage to do a second iteration on it, as I left the company shortly after finishing the first version.